dedis/quepaxa-ePaxos-open-loop/README.md

        </br>
        ```Built Client```

-## Switching Between Paxos and EPaxos and Configurations
+## Switching Between Paxos and EPaxos Configurations
 For your convenience, we have created branches preloaded with the configurations we used for each experiment mentioned in the paper.

 In each machine, `git checkout` into your desired branch.
 Compile go binaries on each machine with `. compile.sh`.
 Then, follow the instructions below, starting from *Configure Machines*.